 Like it or not, your resume and LinkedIn profile are a direct reflection of you.
 Beyond the words, what do they say about you?
 They are two distinct documents that must be written with two different frames of mind.
 Take time to understand the difference because that is a major key to standing out from your competition, and to persuading readers to reach out for an interview.

-When working with executives in their job search, two of the biggest barriers I see:
+When working with executives on their job search, two of the biggest barriers are:

 How Are the Two Different?

 Your LinkedIn profile indeed communicates much of the same type of information found on your resume—Experience, skills, education, certifications, associations, etc. And the resume and LinkedIn profile should both communicate the same well-defined executive brand, as well as other marketing collateral such as your cover letter or executive bio.
 However, creating a carbon copy of your resume demonstrates a very narrow understanding of the multifaceted tool that LinkedIn is.

 LinkedIn is critical for conducting an effective job search, and it is a powerful networking tool—your LinkedIn profile should be crafted with this important difference in mind.